Nemikolh/nemikolh.github.io/git-tips/README.md

 ## <a name="oops"></a> Oops!
 I kept working on the old branch

 No worries!
-We are all human and we do make mistake.
+We are all human and we *do* make mistakes.
 Git is the stupid content tracker and he does not know anything about your work-flow.
 It does exactly what you tells him to do even if it's not what you intended to do.

 So our branch was merged on the main repository.
-However, we have added new commits to `abranch` that was merged in the main repository.
+However, we have added new commits to `abranch` instead of following restarting afresh from `main-master`.

 If one of github buttons was used, it can lead to different problems.

 ![buttons](https://help.github.com/assets/images/help/pull_requests/select-rebase-and-merge-from-drop-down-menu.png)

-However, whatever the problems that any of those button cause, can be solved using `git cherry-pick`.
+However, whatever problems any of these button caused, they can all be solved using `git cherry-pick`.
-With this command you can port any commits you have done on `abranch` to a new branch that is starting from `main/master`.
+With this command you can port any commits you have done on `abranch` to a new clean branch starting from `main/master`.

 ## Reset a broken branch.